Skilko/HostBuddy/INSTALLATION.md

 4. Launch HostBuddy from the Start Menu (or Desktop shortcut, if created).

 SmartScreen (unsigned builds):
-- If Windows SmartScreen warns you, click “More info,” then “Run anyway.”
+- If Windows SmartScreen warns you, click "More info," then "Run anyway."

 Uninstalling on Windows:
-- Go to Settings → Apps → Installed apps → HostBuddy → Uninstall, or use the “Uninstall HostBuddy” shortcut if present.
+- Go to Settings → Apps → Installed apps → HostBuddy → Uninstall, or use the "Uninstall HostBuddy" shortcut if present.
 - Optional: remove app data at `%APPDATA%\HostBuddy` to fully reset.

 ---